Jake McCarthy Player Props: Diamondbacks vs. Tigers

 Jake McCarthy At The Plate

-- McCarthy is batting .188 with two doubles, a triple, a home run and nine walks.
+- McCarthy is hitting .194 with two doubles, a triple, a home run and 10 walks.

 - In six games this season, McCarthy has picked up an RBI, with more than one RBI once.

-- In nine games this year (29.0%), he has scored, including multiple runs twice.
+- In nine games this season (28.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.